jamesluscombe101/Blog/_data/blog/2020-06-30-seven-things-i-learned-making-a-chatbot.md

 The chatbot is focused on helping users find their next book to read our a gift for someone else.
 It’s still early days and we are constantly refining and improving as we go.

-Whilst we’ve developed a custom chatbot CMS with the[very talented guys at BAM](http://bam-mobile.com/)that allows us to updated it theses lessons are equally valid for chatbots built upon other platforms like Chat Fuel.
+Whilst we’ve developed a custom chatbot CMS with the [very talented guys at BAM](http://bam-mobile.com/)that allows us to updated it theses lessons are equally valid for chatbots built upon other platforms like Chat Fuel.

 #### Don’t forget about the chat